rycus86/docker-pygen/README.md

   (even if not in running desired state)
 - `nodes` *lazy-loaded* list of Swarm nodes as `models.NodeInfo` objects wrapped in a `resources.ResourceList` list
+- `own_container_id` that contains the ID of the container the app is running in or otherwise `None`
+- `read_config` that helps reading configuration parameters from key-value files or environment variables and also full configuration files (certificates for example), see [docker_helper](https://github.com/rycus86/docker_helper) for more information and usage

 Templates can be loaded from a file, from an HTTP/HTTPS address or can be given inline if the `--template` parameters starts with a `#` sign.